What should you do if your power goes out in freezing weather?

-DENVER (KDVR) — An arctic cold front will bring extremely cold temperatures to many this holiday weekend.
+DENVER (KDVR) — An arctic cold front will bring extremely cold temperatures to Northeast Ohio this holiday weekend.
 And with the chance for strong winds across many states, the storm could leave you without power.

 So what should you do if your power goes out during the cold front?